 The two non-contributing resources on the property are the ell-shaped, one story garage (building) and the octagonal gazebo (structure).
-Both were added in the 1990s (photo 5, 6), which is why they are considered to be non-contributing.
-The garage has a gable roof with brown composite shingles and light beige vinyl siding with a narrow lap profile.
-Its construction incorporated the historic office building structure into its north wing.
-The narrow brick chimney of the office building rises from the ridge.
+Both were added in the 1990s, which is why they are considered to be non-contributing.
+The garage has a gable roof with brown composite shingles and light beige vinyl siding with a narrow lap profile (figure 14 and 15, photo 5).
+Its construction incorporated the 1-story office building structure (extant by 1906) into its north wing.
+The narrow brick chimney of the office structure rises from the roof ridge.
 A small, gabled cupola on the east wing has small four-light windows on the north and south sides, echoing the house's cupola.
 The one-over-one windows are placed in a regular pattern around the structure.
-A modern garage door decorated to mimic carriage house doors provides auto access to the alley on the west side.
-A person door is located on the east side of the north wing.
-The gazebo has steep, octagonal roof clad in composite shingles and capped with a final decorated in scrolls and a spiral motif.
+A modern garage door decorated to mimic carriage house doors provides auto access to the alley on the west elevation.
+A person door is located on the east side of the north wing and at the inside corner of the ell.
+The gazebo has steep, octagonal roof clad in composite shingles and capped with a finial decorated in scrolls and a spiral motif (photo 6).
 The Eastlake porch details have been replicated for the posts, balustrade, and entablature.